sIIIckOK/virtual_boy/README.md

 # NOTES
 this is an incomplete project that made for education purposes, so its not supposed to be used in serious settings.

-# A Emulator For LC3 Architecture
+# An Emulator For LC3 Architecture
 - Written completely in c

 ## References